Friday, February 20, 2009

-I’ve had a very hard time writing this review.
-I was encouraged by Bonnie’s post last week when she wrote about Heart of Darkness and said that a book does not have to be likeable to be worth reading.
-I accepted that as a challenge to recommend a book that I did not particularly enjoy.
-In fact, Return from the River Kwai, bothered me a lot.
+A book does not have to be likeable to be worth reading.
+Return from the River Kwai bothered me a lot.
 But it made me think, and think, and think some more.
 As I’ve said before, I enjoy World War II history that emphasizes heroism, patriotism, courage, etc., but I don’t particularly like the gory battle details.

 Return from the River Kwai is the story of two shiploads of POWs being sent to Japan for work detail.
-The allies do not know the ships are carrying prisoners and bomb them.
-The first part of the book seems to have been written from government reports because many uninteresting facts are strung together to lead up to the main story.
-After the ships are torpedoed, eye-witness accounts are included in the narrative which make the book absolutely riveting.
+The Allies bomb the ships, not knowing they are carrying prisoners.
+In the first part of the book many uninteresting facts are strung together (based on government reports?) to lead up to the main story.
+After the ships are torpedoed, eye-witness accounts are included in the narrative, which make the book absolutely riveting.

 Most men jumped overboard without a thought to saving other lives.
 Many prisoners intentionally murdered their Japanese captors before jumping off the ships.
 Others murdered Japanese in the water as they were trying to climb aboard the rafts.
 A few rafts held both Japanese soldiers and POWs who held an uneasy truce.
 The westerners were hoping that if they were recaptured, they would receive mercy for treating their enemies with kindness.
 Only one man, Vic Duncan, seemed to have a thought for anybody else.
 He swung into action with a pre -planned evacuation scheme to get as many men out of his ship's hold as possible.

 All the survivors were hailed as heroes which made me ponder what exactly makes someone a hero?
-Were these men heroic when they spitefully murdered their Japanese guards before jumping ship?
-Were they heroic when they fought each other for space on the rafts?
+On the one hand, surviving the horrors of a POW camp takes inordinate amounts of stamina and perseverance.
+But on the other, were these men heroic when they spitefully murdered their Japanese guards before jumping ship, or when they fought each other for space on the rafts?
 Were they heroic when they got drunk at every port on their way home?
-Or when they stole food and bedding from the hotels and hospitals where they stayed during their trip back to England and Australia? (preservation instinct kicking in again.)
+Or when they stole food and bedding from the hotels and hospitals where they stayed during their trip back to England and Australia?

 5 comments: